Victohu1/Victohu1/README.md

-Hi!
-I am Victor and welcome to my github page.
-This github had been inactive for a long time but my other one was getting too messy, so I decided to start fresh here.
+Welcome to my github page.

-My github is mainly used to store projects that I have worked on, and some cool school assignments that I have completed so that I can return to it :)
+My github is mainly used to store projects that I have worked on in the past/actively working on.

 My interests are Artificial Intelligence, Machine Learning, Natural Language Processing, and Distributed Systems.